Deep learning-derived arterial input function for dynamic brain PET: Related work

 \subsection{Segmentation-based IDIF methods}

 Segmentation-based IDIF relies on identifying and segmenting large blood vessels, such as segments of the aorta or femoral arteries, to estimate the whole-blood time-activity curve for individual patients.
 These vessels are chosen primarily due to their large size, which facilitates effective correction of partial volume effects (PVE)~\citep{Zanotti_Fregonara_2012}.
 However, in brain PET studies, the small size of cerebral vessels often results in significant PVE, substantially decreasing the accuracy and precision of the derived IDIFs~\citep{Zanotti_Fregonara_2012}.
 To address this challenge, numerous segmentation methods have been proposed, utilizing either PET images alone or PET images co-registered with MRI~\citep{litton1997input, chen1998noninvasive, wahl1999regions,liptrot2004cluster, parker2005graph, su2005quantification, mourik2008partial, fung2009multimodal, lee2012extraction, fung2013cerebral, sari2017estimation, khalighi2018image}.
-To further mitigate the combined impacts of PVE and noise, statistical decomposition-based approaches have been adopted for IDIF estimation from segmented data.
-For example, Chen~\emph{et al.} proposed a method that involves manually delineating the carotid arteries on dynamic PET images~\citep{chen1998noninvasive}.
-Their approach explicitly accounts for PVE by modeling the signal from each voxel within the carotid artery region-of-interest (ROI) as a mixture of true vascular radioactivity and spillover radioactivity from adjacent tissues.
-The relationship is mathematically expressed as:
+Statistical decomposition approaches have further been introduced to mitigate PVE and noise.
+For example, \citet{chen1998noninvasive} modeled each voxel signal in the carotid region-of-interest (ROI) as a mixture of vascular and spillover activity:

 where $c^{mea}(t)$ denotes the measurement at time $t$ from the defined carotid artery ROI, $c_p(t)$ denotes the actual radioactivity from the artery, and $c_t(t)$ represents the radioactivity from the surrounding tissue at the same time point.
 The coefficients $rc$ and $sp$ refer to the recovery and spillover coefficients, respectively, which account for the respective contributions of the plasma and tissue radioactivities to the measured signal.
 In practice, $c^{mea}$ and $c_t$ are derived from dynamic PET data, using the carotid artery and adjacent tissue ROIs defined manually, whereas $c_p$ is estimated through venous blood samples collected at a few time points.
 Once $c^{mea}$, $c_p$, and $c_t$ are known, the least squares was employed to solve for $rc$ and $sp$.